GEVIS1/node-js-restful-api/README.md

 of scores, average score, list of ratings, average rating & overall winner.
 The category, list of questions, list of correct answers & list of incorrect answers will be fetched from the following API - https://opentdb.com/api config.php.
 The difficulties will be easy, medium & hard.
 The types will be multiple choice or true/false.
+Each user can:
-- [ ] Each user can get all quizzes, get all past quizzes, get all present quizzes, get all future quizzes, get a list of scores & get a list of ratings.
-A super admin & an admin user can create a quiz.
-A super admin user can delete a quiz.
-A basic user can participate in a quiz & rate a quiz.
+- [x] get all quizzes, get all past quizzes, get all present quizzes, get all future quizzes
+- [ ] get a list of scores & get a list of ratings.
+- [x] A super admin & an admin user can create a quiz.
+- [ ] A super admin user can delete a quiz.
+- [ ] A basic user can participate in a quiz & rate a quiz.
 - [x] When performing a POST request for creating a quiz, the following error checking must be implemented:
   - [x] Name has a minimum length of five characters, a maximum length of 30 characters & alpha characters only.